Amended Planning and Development (Local Planning Schemes) Regulations 2015

 - a limit of only one further request for additional information from local governments for applications that do not require public consultation or referral

 - consistent public consultation requirements for complex development applications

 - prioritising online publication of planning documents, with an option for hard copies to be made available and

 - introducing a single planning process for structure plans and precinct structure plans.

-This new approach will be ready for the start of the new financial year.
+From 1 July 2021, a second stage (Part 9A) of regulatory changes relating to car parking provision in developments took effect.
 In response to feedback from public consultation, the new approach will apply only to planning applications in the Perth and Peel region scheme areas.

-The LPS Regulations are a major part of Western Australia’s planning reform agenda, affecting arrangements for local planning strategies, schemes and amendments.
-In addition to a Model Scheme Text, the LPS Regulations introduce a set of deemed provisions that form part of every local planning scheme in the State.
+The Regulations are a major part of Western Australia’s planning reform agenda, affecting arrangements for local planning strategies, schemes and amendments.
+In addition to a Model Scheme Text, the Regulations introduce a set of deemed provisions that form part of every local planning scheme in the State.